Mark Kirchner (American football)

 Mark Kirchner (born October 19, 1959) is an American former professional football player who was a guard and tackle in the National Football League (NFL).
 He played college football for the Baylor Bears.
 Kirchner played in the NFL for the Pittsburgh Steelers and Kansas City Chiefs in 1983 and for the Indianapolis Colts from 1984 to 1986.
+He was selected by the Pittsburgh Steelers in the seventh round (191st overall) of the 1983 NFL Draft.